NVIDIA/NeMo/README_Gemma.rst

 #####################

 #.
 Use the latest `NeMo Framework Training container <https://registry.ngc.nvidia.com/orgs/ea-bignlp/teams/ga-participants/containers/nemofw-training/tags>`__
 #.
-This playbook has been tested on: ``nvcr.io/nvidian/swdl/gemma_nemo_v0:latest``
+This readme has been tested on: ``nvcr.io/nvidia/nemo:24.01.gemma``

 Hardware Requirements
 #####################
 #.
 Minimum 1xH100 80G for PEFT on 7B.
-This playbook has been tested on 8xH100 80G.
+This readme has been tested on 8xH100 80G.

 [Optional] Convert Gemma from jax or pytorch format to NeMo format
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@